septentrio-gnss/mosaicHAT/README.md

 4. Trace to mosaic's GPLED pin, connected to PVT LED.

 5. Indicator LEDS, PWR LED is directly connected to 3.3V power plane.

+PPSO clock could be tuned using **setPPSParameters** command.
+GPLED could be configured to work in different modes (PVTLED, DIFFCORLED and TRACKLED) using **setLEDMode** command.